-Notes: Reported are correlation coefficients (after standardizing variables to mean zero and standard deviation of 1) and corresponding p-values between county and commuting zone measures in CJARS-covered geographies.
-The exposure index is created using CJARS and all other measures are from Opportunity Insights publicly available data.
+Notes: Estimates and sample sizes have been rounded to preserve confidentiality.
+Reported are correlation coefficients (after standardizing variables to mean zero and standard deviation of 1) and corresponding p-values between county and commuting zone measures in CJARS-covered geographies.
+The exposure index is created using CJARS and all other measures are from publicly available Opportunity Insight (OI) data.
 The OI county effects are the percentage gain (or loss) in income at age 26 from spending one more year of childhood in a given county relative to the national mean.
-The CZ-level measures come from Chetty et al. (2014). p < 0.1, p < 0.05, p < 0.01.
+All other OI measures are at the commuting zone level and come from Chetty et al. (2014).
+All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval number CBDRB-FY23-0235. p<0.1, p<0.05, p<0.01.